spezold/mvloader/readme.md

 ### What does a voxel index stand for …

-The voxel space very unsurprisingly tells us what image intensity is stored is in what sampling position of the volume: Say, we have a three-dimensional array ``voxel_data_array`` that contains our image
+The voxel space very unsurprisingly tells us what image intensity is stored in what sampling position of the volume: Say, we have a three-dimensional array ``voxel_data_array`` that contains our image
 volume:
 ```python